A ‘cultivation’ activity is required to:

 Cultivating cannabis and manufacturing medicinal cannabis products

-If you wish to both cultivate cannabis and manufacture a medicinal cannabis product, you will need to apply for both the ‘cultivation’ and 'possess for manufacture' activities.
+If you wish to both cultivate cannabis and manufacture a medicinal cannabis product, you will need to apply for both the ‘cultivation’ and 'possession for manufacture' activities.

 Undertaking research involving cultivation

-A licence with a ‘cultivation’ activity allows you to cultivate cannabis for breeding research.
+A licence with a ‘cultivation’ activity allows you to cultivate cannabis for cultivation research (plant breeding).

 However, the ‘cultivation’ activity does not allow you to supply cannabis to a person who is a research subject in a clinical trial.
 This is covered by the research activity.